常见问题解答Frequently Asked QuestionsЧасто задаваемые вопросыSık Sorulan Sorular

 appwiz.cpland press Enter; or Start menu → Control Panel → Programs and Features; or Settings → Apps → Apps & features.

 A: This error is common on Windows 7 or lower.
-We recommend upgrading to a supported Windows version or using a compatible stable version; also update your graphics driver and DirectX components, then try again.
+We recommend upgrading to a supported Windows 10/11 build, then reinstalling and updating your graphics driver and DirectX components before trying again.
+If you must stay on Windows 7, treat this only as a temporary solution and be aware that some compatibility issues may not be fixable.

 A: Please check the following: